|

 and, excluding those misguided college years, I've tried my best to

-few years ago I observed a couple of changes, one external and one
+do so.
+More than twenty years ago I observed a couple of changes, one external and one

 personal, which further convinced me of nutrition's importance and